ubccpsc/310/project/Deliverable1.md

 * **courses_audit**: ```number```; The number of students that audited the course offering.
 * **courses_uuid**: ```string```; The unique id of a course offering.

-Note: these keys are different than may be present in the data.
+Note: these keys are different than the ones present in the raw data.
 Since you are not allowed to modify the data, you will have to come up with a way to translate them.

 #### Query example